mozilla/recroom/docs-guide/A1 - Rec Room, Yeoman and Permissions on Mac OSX.md

 There are many other solutions to this problem on Stack Overflow and other places on the Internet.
 For a development computer with primarily one user, we recommend the above approach.

-If you'd like an alternative approach that avoids chowin'ing /usr/local/lib/node_modules/, you could try:
+If you'd like an alternative approach that avoids chown'ing /usr/local/lib/node_modules/, you could try:

 ```
 npm install --prefix ~ recroom